renhaisheng/TDOC/README.md

 Install software and add channel to environment variables on Windows platforms.
 1. Obtain conda by Anaconda or Miniconda (https://docs.conda.io/en/latest/) where the Python version is greater than 3.7.
 2. Install OpenBabel 3.1 from from GitHub (https://github.com/openbabel/openbabel/releases/).
-3. Keep python3.2 in your shell if you want use Chemscript to generate conformers.
-The Chemscript is optional since confomers can also be built by OpenBabel or RdKit.

 The required modules are rdkit, utilspie, ase.
 1. Type "conda install -c rdkit rdkit" or "conda install -c conda-forge rdkit" to obtain rdkit.